Conditions of Residency for MRS Accommodation sites

 f) in the case of emergency, actual or suspected.

-10.2 Approved staff will carry appropriate identification at all times and will present such identification to residents on request.
+10.2 Approved staff and/or contractors will carry appropriate identification at all times and will present such identification to residents on request.
 Residents are encouraged to request the production of identification and to report any concerns to the Head or to the Director MRS.

 Section 11 – Processes for investigation and resolutions of breach(es) of Residential Community Standards

 11.1 MRS exists to provide a living and learning environment in which residents will always act with the best interests of fellow residents in mind.
 Tolerance and respect for others and their rights and freedoms should be a primary concern, as should their health and personal safety.
 By accepting residency, residents agree to respect the basic philosophy of MRS and agree to comply with the standards, terms and conditions as outlined in the Residential Community Standards.